hotosm/fmtm/README.md

 Campaign managers select an Area of Interest (AOI) and organize field mappers to go out and collect data.
 They need to:

 - Select an AOI polygon by creating a GeoJSON or by tracing a polygon in a Web map
-- Choose a task division scheme (number of features or area per task, and possibly variations on what features to use as the preferred splitting lines)
+- Choose a task division scheme (number of features or area per task, and possible variations on what features to use as the preferred splitting lines)
 - Provide specific instructions and guidance for field mappers on the project.
 - Provide a URL to a mobile-friendly Web page where field mappers can, from their mobile phone, select a task that is not already "checked out" (or possibly simply allocate areas to the field mappers).
 - See the status of tasks (open, "checked out", completed but not validated, requires rework, validated, etc) in the Web browser on their computer